ProxiAlpha/bottuorial/docs/introduction.md

 And repeat for each bot, sequential, w2, w3 etc

-> [!DANGER] Complete first time setup before continuing
+> Complete first time setup before continuing
 > Start with Bot 01
 > Use sandboxie shortcut
 > Wait till opens